suhas-srinath/GenSelfDiff-HIS/README.md

 </p>

 # Pre-process
+The public datasets can be downloaded from [MoNuSeg](https://monuseg.grand-challenge.org/Data/) and (Glas link).
+These datasets should be placed into the appropriate folders within the pre_process directory to undergo data preprocessing for our specified method.
+Our proposed HN dataset will be made available for research purposes in the future.

 # Pretrain
 One can run the following script using multi-gpus for generative self-supervision using diffusion.
 Change the path of the unlabeled images directory on which we need to pretrain on, in the script "./GenSelfDiff/pretrain/utils.py".